 – Warren Buffett in the 2002 Berkshire Hathaway Annual Report

 Additionally, Enron’s many creditors lost money when the company went bankrupt.
 Enron’s total debt of $10.3 billion and total liabilities of $54 billion means that a significant number of large investors saw their debt holdings take a haircut in December of 2001.

-In fact, the involvement of Arthur Anderson in Enron’s accounting was seen as a vote of confidence among many market participants who were skeptical of the accuracy of Enron’s financial statements.
+In fact, the involvement of Arthur Andersen in Enron’s accounting was seen as a vote of confidence among many market participants who were skeptical of the accuracy of Enron’s financial statements.

 However, the company did not live up to its reputation.
 Its involvement in Enron’s accounting fraud is undisputed.

-On June 15, 2002 – roughly six months after Enron originally declared bankruptcy – Arthur Anderson was convicted of obstruction of justice.
+On June 15, 2002 – roughly six months after Enron originally declared bankruptcy – Arthur Andersen was convicted of obstruction of justice.

-Arthur Anderson is the foremost example that you do not need to be an investor to be harmed by a company’s poor financial management.
+Arthur Andersen is the foremost example that you do not need to be an investor to be harmed by a company’s poor financial management.